 - 4 years for goods you still have, or that were used to make other goods you still have;

 - 6 months for services.

-You should reclaim them on your first VAT Return (add them to your Box 4 figure) and keep records including:
+You should claim back any VAT on your first VAT Return by adding them to your Box 4 figure.

 - invoices and receipts

 - a description and purchase dates